wp-plugins/hotspots/readme.txt

 You can try ignoring the device pixel ratio and ignore the zoom level options, then do a browser zoom out to increase the website width.
 However, the heat map may not be entirely accurate if you do this.
 For heat map data with a device pixel ratio of 1:1 and a zoom level of 100%, viewing larger website widths using this method works OK.

 == Screenshots ==
 1. Heat map of clicks and taps on a WordPress website.

-As you can see, the navigation menu bar and top search input are highly used but the second search input is rarely used.
+2. Same heat map as above but using heatmap.js option to display the heat map

+3. Heat map of a clicks and taps on a responsive WordPress website using heatmap.js option

-2. Heat map of clicks and taps on a responsive WordPress website for mobiles.
+4. Heat map of clicks and taps on a responsive WordPress website

-3. Heat Maps tab.
+5. Heat Maps tab.
 There's different heat maps for each width, device pixel ratio (device pixels compared to website pixels) and zoom level.

-4. Advanced options tab.
-You can customise the display of the heat maps and refresh the database.
+6. General settings

+7. Heat map settings

+8. Heat map settings continued

+9. Schedule settings

 5. General options tab.

 == Changelog ==

+= 3.3 =
+* Added heatmap.js option to display the heat map
+* Updated screenshots
+* Added ignore browser, ignore device and ignore device options
+* Added new banner
+* Fixed paypal button alignment
+* Added browser, operating system and device to information panel
+* Able to target browser, operating system and device

 = 3.2.5 =
 * Fixed heat maps table topnav filter height style